 In summary, this amazing herb contains a load of vitamins, minerals, and phytonutrients.
 It stimulates new hair growth by increasing blood flow to the scalp and hair follicles.
 You can use nettle both externally on your hair and orally.
 I would reassure you that using nettle hair rinse is the easiest way to benefit from this herb.
 I don’t know about you, but I am pretty fascinated by what this herb can do.
 Once you overlook the stings, you can reap tons of hair and health benefits from this herb.

-To learn more about herbs that you can use to grow long, healthy natural 4C hair, read this article.
+To learn more about 37 different herbs that you can use to grow long, healthy hair, read this article.